Janet-19/Python-Project/README.md

 Price estimation of Used Cars Dataset
 ==============================

-This is course project in Wustl Info 577 applied Data Science course.
+This is final project of Wustl Info 577 Applied Data Science for Practitioners course.
-Python packages, such as scikit-learn, tensorflow, Pandas, will be used to process data, establish and train model, visualize results.

 Project Organization
 ------------